sisinflab/warprec/warprec/data/README.md

 ## 🔀 Splitter

-The `Splitter` module in WarpRec is responsible for dividing the data into training, test, and optional validation sets.
+The `Splitter` module in WarpRec is responsible for dividing the data into training and test sets, with an optional validation set.
 While the test set is mandatory, including a validation set is optional.
 The module supports various data splitting strategies, each of which is described in the following section along with how it partitions the data.

-The WarpRec splitting module is built to be efficient on large datasets and also is robust in edge cases where certain users don't respect splitting criteria: in that case WarpRec handles the user by ensuring that he appears inside the training set at least one time.
+The WarpRec splitting module is built to be efficient on large datasets and robust in edge cases where certain users don't respect splitting criteria: in that case WarpRec handles the user by ensuring that they appear in the training set at least once.

 ### 🎲 Random splitting